ShyykoSerhiy/gfm-plugin/README.md

 # gfm-plugin
-Github flavored markdown plugin for inteliij idea.
+Github markdown plugin for intellij platform.

+This plugin uses slightly modified [Loboevolution](https://github.com/oswetto/Loboevolution) for rendering when javafx is not available.